top of page

 Rosalie Mann

-"Today microplastics are everywhere.
-In deep ocean, in Antarctic ice, even in space and drifting in the air or falling with rain or snow over mountains and cities.
+"Today, microplastics are everywhere, pervade various environments: from the depths of the ocean to Antarctic ice, even outer space and drifting in the air or falling with rain or snow over mountains and cities.

-It turns into small particles and stays for centuries in the atmosphere, in the ocean, in the soil.
+Plastic persists indefinitely, breaking down into tiny particles that linger for centuries in the atmosphere, ocean, and soil.

 This problem concerns all of us - whatever our beliefs, our gender, our vision of the world, our tastes, our differences, because it is life on Earth that is threatened.